ni/grpc-labview/README.md

 ## Creating a LabVIEW gRPC Server

-Download and unzip a release onto your computer.
+1. (Windows Only) Download and install the latest [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
+2. Navigate to the [Releases](https://github.com/ni/grpc-labview/releases) page.
+3. Download the latest Server Release `.zip` for the desired platform.
+4. Extract the contents of the `.zip` to a directory with read and write permissions.

 You can use the .proto scripting tool on Windows or Linux.

 Open the project LabVIEW gRPC.lvproj from the LabVIEW gRPC folder in LabVIEW 2019 or later:

 ![LabVIEW gRPC.lvproj](docs/images/grpc-server-project.png "LabVIEW gRPC.lvproj")